Europe

 Covers up to one return journey including transfers; students will only be reimbursed the total amount spent.

-Successful summer school applicants who are awarded Turing funding are not eligible for any additional bursaries offered by the University of Nottingham for an in-person international summer school.
+Successful summer school applicants who are awarded Turing funding are not eligible for any additional bursaries offered by the University of Nottingham for an international summer school.

-BUTEX scholarships
+Butex scholarships

-BUTEX scholarships
+Butex scholarships

 Costs